Wednesday thru Saturday:

 NATIONAL AWARDS FOR EXCELLENCE

-In 2012 and 2010, CAT received a national award for Overall Excellence in Public Access (budget under $300,000) at the Hometown Video Awards.
-The 2012 ceremony was held in Chicago during the Alliance for Community Media's annual conference and exhibition.
+In 2013, 2012 and 2010, CAT received national awards for Overall Excellence in Public Access (budget under $300,000) at the Hometown Video Awards.
+The awards are coordinated by the Alliance for Community Media (ACM).
+Founded in 1976, the ACM represents more than 3,000 public, educational and government (PEG) access organizations and community media centers throughout the United States.

 CAT also offers media services for anyone who lives or works in Boone County.
 You can hire CAT staff for video production, editing, graphic design, web design, etc. We can create custom training sessions and/or a series of media lessons to meet your needs.
 If it’s video, digital, or web, CAT can help.